 This is your guide to recognising a hearing loss and then achieving success with hearing aids.
 This information has been put together as the result of a study to learn what causes a person to use their hearing aids successfully.

-From this study we have isolated the five principles listed below which are the underlying factors of success with hearing aids.
+From this study, I have isolated the five principles listed below which are the underlying factors of success with hearing aids.

-These five things will help you to overcome your hearing loss and lead to greater success with your hearing aids.
+These five steps will help you to overcome your hearing loss and lead to success with your hearing aids.

 The reality is, you cannot hide your hearing loss.
 It's more obvious than any pair of hearing aids.
 Your associates, clients, friends and family already know that you have it.
 You can push the fact out of your mind, but you are only fooling yourself.
 You can decide to try and conceal your problem, but the symptoms have already given your secret away.

 The first step to overcoming your hearing problem is admitting to yourself....